excellentwork/athletic_sales_analysis/README.md

 # Atheletic Sales Analysis

-You'll use sales data to gain information of the cities in the U.S. have sold the most athletic gear over a period of two years (2020-2021).
-Then you'll determine which retailers had the greatest total sales for athletic wear and which retailers sold the most women's athletic footwear.
-Finally, you'll determine which day and week had the highest sales for women's athletic footwear.
+Use sales data to gain information of the cities in the U.S. have sold the most athletic gear over a period of two years (2020-2021).
+Then use the data decide the retailers that had the best total athletic gear sales and which retailers sold the most women's athletic footwear.
+Finally, determine what day and week sold the most women's athletic footwear.

 ## Assignment:
 https://github.com/oigwe-frx/athletic_sales_analysis/blob/main/athletic_sales_analysis_starter_code.ipynb